-These products, such as CatSip Milk for Cats, are available at pet stores or online, and have a good nutritional balance as well as avoiding the negatives of cow's milk.
+These products, such as CatSip Milk for Cats (Amazon), are available at pet stores or online, and have a good nutritional balance as well as avoiding the negatives of cow's milk.
 The lactose is "removed" by treating the milk with lactase, which pre-digests the lactose for your cat.
 Now that makes more sense to me.

 Two other alternatives to cow milk that some experts recommend are either small amounts of rice milk, or cow's milk with acidophilus added to help with the lactose intolerance issue.
 Rice milk can be found at health food stores, and you can usually find acidophilus enriched milk at grocery stores.

 Before you do that, though, here's a good page on cat nutrition